DanWebb/jdown/readme.md

 There is also an example built into React Static that you can use to quickly get up and running  [here](https://github.com/nozzle/react-static/tree/master/examples/markdown).

+## Contributing

+Any pull requests are welcome and will be reviewed.
+Please use `npm run test` to test your changes are working before submitting any changes.

 ## License

 MIT